Chambeur/Chambeur.github.io/_experiences/decathlon.md

   - DevOps
   - International Company
   - People Management
+liners:
+  - Led the Tech Team in the development of the Hong Kong e-commerce website
+  - Introduced DevOps best practices to ensure continuous delivery of high-quality software
+  - Introduced Test-Driven Development (TDD), static code analysis, and code reviews into the development life cycle
+  - Managed a team of 6 developers, actively supporting their professional growth and skill development
+  - Coordinated the appraisal process and led recruitment efforts
+  - Defined annual team missions to ensure alignment with Decathlon's mission, purpose, and vision
+  - Collaborated closely with Product Owners to provide the technical vision for our applications
+  - Led the implementation of the Decathlon Marketplace in Hong Kong (Decathlon Plus) with Ruby on Rails (Solidus)
+  - Led the implementation of the products recommendation gateway with Elixir
+stack:
+  - Ruby-on-Rails
+  - Elixir
+  - Postgres
+  - Redis
+  - Bootstrap
+  - RSpec
+  - ESpec
+  - Cypress
+  - Stripe
+  - Sendgrid
+  - Google Compute Engine
+  - Google App Engine
+  - Google Cloud Run
+  - AppSignal
+  - GitHub Actions
 ---
 At Decathlon Hong Kong, the Tech Team is responsible for overseeing the Hong Kong-specific components of our e-commerce website, with the core functionalities developed by a separate team based in France.
 Despite this division, our team enjoys autonomy to conceptualize, implement, and maintain local applications used both internally and externally.